 Good dental hygiene is just as important to pets as it is to people.
 Routine dental care will protect your pet from dental problems like discolored teeth, bleeding gums, tooth infections, and periodontal disease.
-These FAQs from Compassion Vet Hospital in Bradford explain why dental care is so important to pets.
+These FAQs from Compassion Vet Hospital explain why dental care is so important to pets.

 Why does my pet need routine dental care?